cmu-sei/juneberry/docs/overview.md

 Workspace and Experiment Overview
 ==========

+TODO: Does this section really add anything that hasn't already been explained in getting_started.md#Lab-Layout ?
 # Lab Structure (Common)

 One of the core purposes of Juneberry is to manage all the inputs and output files associated